CodeX042/Flow-X/README.md

 ## Contributing

 We encourage contributions from the community!
-If you have suggestions, improvements, or bug fixes, feel free to fork the repository and submit a pull request.
+If you have suggestions, improvements, or bug fixes, feel free to fork the repository and subemit a pull request.
 Please ensure that your code changes are well-documented and tested.

 ## License